Dlarah/ShowcaseView/README.md

 Copyright and Licensing
 ----

-This is a fork from Alex Curran's progect.
+This is a fork from Alex Curran's project.
 All changes here are made by Aleksander Abashin © 2014 All rights reserved.

 This library is distributed under an Apache 2.0 License.